Skip to content

 Colorado restrictions can vary by county, field office, forest, and date.
 Treat campfire plans as optional until the exact land manager confirms them.

-A calm Colorado plan includes a backup camp below the storm, snow, crowd, smoke, or altitude problem.
+A calm Colorado plan includes a backup camp below the storm, snow, crowd, smoke, altitude problem, or rough-road pinch point.

 Colorado is a short-season boondocking state